aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/export-document-structure-while-converting-to-pdf/_index.md

 PDF logical structure facilities provide a mechanism for incorporating information regarding the document content structure into a PDF file.
 Aspose.Cells preserves information about the structure from a Microsoft Excel document, such as cell, row, table, worksheet, image, shape, header/footer, etc.

-With option [PdfSaveOptions.GetExportDocumentStructure()](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/getexportdocumentstructure/), you can save to a tagged PDF with document structure exported.
+With the option [PdfSaveOptions.GetExportDocumentStructure()](https://reference.aspose.com/cells/cpp/aspose.cells/pdfsaveoptions/getexportdocumentstructure/), you can save to a tagged PDF with document structure exported.

 ```c++
 #include <iostream>